HarshaJonnalagadda/Network_latency_optimizer/README.md

 ### 🚨 **Anomaly Detection**

-- Uses an **SVM** model to detect abnormal latency patterns in the network data.
+- Uses an **One-Class SVM** model to detect abnormal latency patterns in the network data.

 ### 🗺️ **Path Optimization**